 I decided to break up the monotony of marathon training by hitting the trails, so I headed to nearby Gabis Arboretum in Valparaiso, Indiana.
-A trail run seemed like it would be a nice change of pace from road running.
+Trail running seemed like it would be a nice change of pace from road running.
 Sometimes it seems that I run the same route day after day.
 It ended up being a great way to refresh my training routine!

 Start Slow: build up miles gradually.